StarlitGhost/selfhost-postgres/README.md

 You'll want to symlink that project's .env file into this project's directory and set `POSTGRES_USER` and `POSTGRES_PW` in it.

+Next create a docker network for containers that want to use postgres:

+`docker network create postgres_network`

 Once that's done you can just spin it up with `docker-compose up -d`.

 You'll need to create a database for each project that uses this;